lintonye/learnreact.design/rsketch.md

 ---
 layout: page
 title: React Sketch.app Deep Dive
-subtitle: A deep-dive course on React Sketch.app - what it is, why it's cool and how to use it to turbocharge your design workflow.
+subtitle: An deep-dive, example-driven course on React Sketch.app - what it is, why it's cool and how to use it to turbocharge your design workflow.
 author:
   name: Linton Ye
   twitter: lintonye